dubugc/towerbans/_posts/2025-06-26-Tackling-the-Pedophilic-Content.md

 <div style="text-align:center;"> <a href="https://i.imgur.com/CKOTMZg.png" target="_blank" rel="noopener noreferrer"> <img src="https://i.imgur.com/tQhWAF7.png" width="800" /> </a> </div>

-The updates to subtly hinder illicit condos were just not working until **October 2024**.
+The updates to hinder illicit condos were just not working until **October 2024**.

 PixelTail introduced actual real restrictions to control the flood of sexual content in public condos - *nearly 8 years after launch*. <br>The update made all **18+ condos hidden by default**, slapped on **warning labels**, and forced players to manually **opt-in** just to see them.